 Edge Sharpness

 There is a drop in sharpness towards the edges, likely from field curvature.
-This means the corners and edges are slightly out of focus because of the shallow depth.
-By f8 the sharpness kicks back in.
+This means the corners and edges are slightly out of focus due to the shallow depth of field.
+By f8, the sharpness kicks back in.

 If you focused on the edges, you would likely see better results.